Kerhonkson, New York: Religion

 Congregation Tifereth Yehuda Veyisroel is the primary Jewish temple in the area.
 It was constructed in 1924.
 The community house also found on that property was constructed in 1954.
 In 2013 it was placed on the National Register of Historic Places.

 The Federated Church of Kerhonkson is a Protestant church that is partially of the Methodist denomination and partially of the Reformed denomination.
 The church has a food pantry ("Christ's Cupboard"), a thrift shop, and a pet food pantry.

 Holy Trinity Ukrainian Catholic Church is located on Foordmore Road.
 The parish is part of the Ukrainian Catholic Eparchy of Stamford.

 The Chapel of Our Lady of Lourdes on Route 209 in Kerhonkson is a Catholic mission associated with the parish of St. Mary and St. Andrew in Ellenville.

 Local sports

 Kerhonkson has hosted a baseball Little League, Indian Valley Little League, since 1953.
 Indian Valley won the 2017 District 16 championship, defeating Rondout Valley Little League.
 More recently Indian Valley removed its longtime mascot, Chief Wahoo, from signs, shirts, hats, website, and Facebook for its racial insensitivity.

 The local swim team, the Kerhonkson Barracudas, are based out of the Kerhonkson Elementary School pool and compete against other local teams in the summer.

 Local services

 The Kerhonkson Fire Department is on Main Street near where the railroad used to be.
 It has a social hall that holds meetings of local organizations, dinners, and parties.

 The Kerhonkson-Accord Volunteer Ambulance Corp is along Route 209 and provides first aid service for both Kerhonkson and Accord.

+Education

+The CDP is in Rondout Valley Central School District.

+Kerhonkson Elementary School is one of two elementary schools in the Rondout Valley Central School District.